warrenfalk/rocksdb-sharp/README.md

 ## TODO

-  * Many of the C-API functions imports are still under development.
+  * Many of the less-commonly-used C-API functions imports are yet to be included.